ultra10/cocos-slots/README.md

 All scripts are in assets/scripts
-I use make siple moke for server, usually spin results are get from server
+I make siple moke for server, usually spin results are get from server